 The Company's capital management objectives are to safeguard its assets and maintain investor, creditor and market confidence in order to sustain ongoing development activities in the wind energy sector.
-The Company's capital management objectives have not changed from September 30, 2019.
+The Company's capital management objectives have not changed from September 30, 2020.
 The Company includes all shareholders' deficiency balances as capital.

-The Company currently has the debt obligation as disclosed in note 9 and is not subject to externally imposed capital restrictions.
-To complete its planned business objectives, the Company intends to raise additional capital when necessary by issuing additional equity and/or borrowing funds (see note 2).
+The Company currently has the debt obligation as disclosed in notes 9 and is not subject to externally imposed capital restrictions.
+To complete its planned business objectives, the Company intends to raise additional capital when necessary by issuing additional equity and/or borrowing funds.